 General construction of various types of metal enclosed bus-bars is outlined below for the purpose of reference of manufacturers and users in particular.

-5.1 Non-segregated Phase Bus Duct — This consists of three phase bus-bars running in a common metal enclosure made of steel or aluminium.
+5.1 Non-segregated Phase Bus Duct

+This consists of three phase bus-bars running in a common metal enclosure made of steel or aluminium.
 The enclosure provides safety for the operating personnel and reduces chances of faults.
 The bus duct shall be factory assembled or site fabricated if facilities are available.
 The enclosure is effectively grounded.
 This type of bus duct is illustrated in Fig. 1.

 Fig. 1 Typical Non - Segregated Phase Bus Duct

-5.2 Segregated Phase Bus Duct — This type is similar to non-segregated phase bus duct except that metal or insulation barriers are provided between phase conductors to reduce chances of phase to phase faults.
+5.2 Segregated Phase Bus Duct

+This type is similar to non-segregated phase bus duct except that metal or insulation barriers are provided between phase conductors to reduce chances of phase to phase faults.
 This type of design is illustrated in Fig. 2.
 The metal barriers are preferred.

-5.3 Isolated Phase Bus Duct — In this construction each phase conductor is housed in a separate non-magnetic enclosure.
+5.3 Isolated Phase Bus Duct

+In this construction each phase conductor is housed in a separate non-magnetic enclosure.
 The bus duct is made of sections which are assembled together at site to make complete assembly.
 The enclosures are generally round or square in shape and are of welded construction.
 The enclosures of all phases are usually supported on a common steel structure.

 5.3.1 In discontinuous type designs the enclosures and structures are so interconnected and grounded that effective grounding is achieved without forming closed circuit for induced circulating currents; suitable insulation is provided between enclosure joints wherever necessary to avoid these currents.
 Metal and insulation braces are provided between enclosures to take care of short circuit forces, etc. This type of design is illustrated in Fig. 3.